Migrations

 will log all queries

-- run with typical debug options for your IDE (e.g. in Webstorm create a Run/Debug npm command and run it with debug options)
+- Run with typical debug options for your IDE (e.g. in Webstorm create a Run/Debug npm command and run it with debug options)

 Caveats